Donofrio Technology Series

 Over 300 people attended this program.
 Click here to read a Danbury News Times article and see photographs from the event.

-- Dr. Heidi B. Hammel will visit all 3rd grade classes in the spring to share her passion and enthusiasm for astronomy.
+- Dr. Heidi B. Hammel visited all 3rd grade classes in the spring to share her passion and enthusiasm for astronomy.

 - Seeing Stars: Three Optical Engineers Talk about their Cool Careers in the Space Industry - with Linda Abramowicz-Reed, Tom Heydenburg and Andrea Sarnik from Goodrich ISR Systems

-- School Visits - As part of our celebration of the International Year of Astronomy 2009 (IYA09) - Dr. Heidi Hammel talked to 3rd graders at five elementary schools about astronomy
+- School Visits - As part of our celebration of the International Year of Astronomy 2009 (IYA09) - Dr. Heidi Hammel talked to 3rd graders at five elementary schools about astronomy.
+See our brochure for a full listing of events that took place during IYA09.

 - Robotics with Aeolean founder Bala Krishnamurthy, along with Dr. Karen Trovato, Dr. Simon Hill and Ms. Shika Sharma.